How to use OERs

 NonCommercial licences restrict the use of a work to non-commercial use only.
 When using NC licensed content you should consider how the work will be used, not the nature of the organisation using it.
 For example, commercial organisations can legitimately use NC licensed content for not for profit purposes.
 Further information about using NonCommercial licensed content is available from Creative Commons here: NonCommercial Interpretation.

-You must not make any changes to works licensed No Derivatives, this includes adding subtitles, making translations and cropping images.
+You must not make any changes to works licensed No Derivatives.
+This includes, but is not limited to, adding subtitles, making translations or cropping images.
+This means that while CC BY-ND resources can be re-used, they can not be adapted, edited, or re-purposed.

 You must share derivatives of ShareAlike licensed works under the same licence.

 Combining Creative Commons licensed resources

 Different licences dictate how you can use and combine resources.
 If you plan to incorporate an existing Creative Commons licensed resource into a new resource you are creating, you must ensure that you observe the licence restrictions.
 This chart illustrates which licences can be combined.
 Further information is available from Creative Commons: CC Licence Compatibility.

 If you are using a public domain resource, you do not need to provide attribution, however it is useful to mark it as a public domain resource and include a link to the original source so other users will know that they can also re-use it.

 The OER Service runs a range of digital skills sessions focused on understanding copyright and open licensing and finding and using open licensed content.
 These include: